multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 ARKit is the Augmented Reality Framework for Apple devices which enables developers to create Augmented Reality Apps for iPhone & iPad.
 It was introduced along with iOS 11 during WWDC 2017.
 Anyone using an iOS device that runs on Apple's A9 to A12 Bionic processors (& running iOS 11 or above) can use ARKit apps.
-ARKit apps put three-dimensional images in your world using what's called visual inertial odometry It’s the Apple alternative to Google Project Tango but puts fewer demands on the hardware.
+ARKit apps put three-dimensional images in your world using what's called visual inertial odometry.

+It’s the Apple alternative to Google Project Tango but puts fewer demands on the hardware.
 Project Tango required a special camera array with dual cameras and an IR transmitter to get a rough 3D model of a room on the fly.

-ARKit doesn’t require this.
-Instead, it recognises planes, like your floor.
-Then it uses the iPhone’s camera and its motion detectors to track the movement as the iPhone is moved and tilted.
+ARKit maps the real world and the environment using the iPhone’s camera and its motion detectors to track the movement as the iPhone is moved and tilted.
-ARKit may not be able to judge the layout of a room with a single, perfectly still view of a scene.
-But it can instantly re-analyse that same scene when your hand movements cause the phone to tilt by a few degrees.
 This communication between the motion sensors and the camera makes it possible to get a fairly accurate 3D representation of the surroundings.

 ### ARKit 2.0 image tracking feature